 Respiratory failure occurs when the breathing system fails to keep adequate blood oxygen levels.
 There may also be difficulties in removing waste gases, mainly blood carbon dioxide.

 Every time we take a breath in we are taking oxygen from the air down to the lungs.
 This crosses over into the blood and is then transported to the various organs.
-At the same time carbon dioxide, which is the waste gas produced by organs, crosses from the blood and into the lungs - we then breathe this out.
+At the same time carbon dioxide, which is the waste gas produced by organs (gas exchange), crosses from the blood and into the lungs - we then breathe this out.